The Big Feastival is proud to be raising funds for the Jamie Oliver Food Foundation.

 Food is at the heart of everything Jamie does – it has the power to transform lives, and that is what the Jamie Oliver Food Foundation is all about.

-Under the Jamie Oliver Food Foundation there are three activities:
+The Jamie Oliver Food Foundation has three flagship programmes:

 Using the magic of food to transform lives

 Unemployment amongst 18-24 year olds has hit a 17 year high, with more young people out of a job than at any time since records began.